FabricLabs/soundtrack/README.md

 🎧️ [soundtrack.io][soundtrack]
 =============
-collaborative music streaming on a peer-to-peer network
+collaborative music streaming over a peer-to-peer network

 [![Build Status][badge-build-status]][test-home]
 [![Coverage Status][badge-build-status]][coverage-home]
 [![GitHub contributors][badge-contributors]][contributor-list]
 [![Community][badge-community]][chat]

+[soundtrack.io][soundtrack] is a collaborative online radio, almost like a jukebox for the Internet.

+### Vote on what plays next, like Reddit for music.
+The "Queue" shows all requested tracks, ordered by oldest first.
+Upvote or downvote a track to add your vote, pushing it to the top or the bottom as per your preference.

+### Reliable Streams
-[soundtrack.io][soundtrack] is a collaborative online jukebox.
-It is an experimental Internet radio platform.
-Vote on what plays next, like Reddit for music.
-Aggregates streams from sources like YouTube and SoundCloud, so when a song is queued, it has multiple locations to play from if any one source fails for any particular reason.
+Soundtrack aggregates streams from sources like YouTube and SoundCloud, so when a song is queued, it has multiple locations to play from if any one source fails for any particular reason.

+### Earn Bitcoin
+Help others with reliability by hosting streams, earning Bitcoin in exchange for your node's work.
+Deposit and withdraw using normal Bitcoin addresses, compatible with all major wallets.

 ## Quick Start
 1. `npm install -g FabricLabs/soundtrack`